 There is no question that climate influences agriculture.
 Farmers are keenly aware of patterns of air temperature, rainfall, solar radiation, wind direction and velocity, and humidity in their locale and have devised many clever adaptations to compensate for less-than-optimal conditions.
 For example, Chinampas, “floating gardens” in Mesoamerica have built up the soil on shallow lake beds that take advantage of capillary moisture and the temperate influence of water bodies.
 Viticulturists exploit their terroir, a biophysical domain differentiating not only vintage wines but presently lending artisanal sheen to products like grains and vegetables.
 High tunnels have enabled season extension for vegetables and fruits in cool temperate, frost-prone areas.
 Upland rice farmers in West Africa mitigate the risk of hit-and-miss early season rains by planting short-duration rice varieties in the moisture-retentive, nutrient-enriched soils of riverine terraces and slope bottoms.
 And Zaï pits have been championed for their ability to restore degraded land in semi-arid sub-Saharan Africa.
 I don’t know if these efforts qualify as climate-smart agriculture or not, but all have emerged as spontaneous farmer-led innovations perceived to harness and/or mitigate natural, fairly predictable events including local weather vagaries, to secure productivity, spread risk, and improve food security.

 What, then, does the FAO mean by “agricultural practices that sustainably increase productivity, resilience, and mitigate GHGs”?
-Do production practices have to meet all three criteria simultaneously to be considered climate-smart?
+Do practices have to meet all three criteria simultaneously to be considered climate-smart?
 Is CSA primarily aimed at smallholders in developing nations or the global agricultural sector?
 Are GHG-producing fertilizers privileged or verboten?
 What about GMOs?
 Fossil fuels?
-Or should we all look forward to pedal-operated plows?
+Or should we all anticipate pedal-operated plows?
 On these points and others, the FAO is notoriously vague.
 For guidance I turned to two recent works, Climate Change and Agriculture Worldwide, a 2016 CIRAD publication, and Earthscan Food and Agriculture’s 2016 Climate Change and Agricultural Development: Improving Resilience Through Climate Smart Agriculture, Agroecology, and Conservation.
 What has been revealed?